cosmic-api/teleport/source/index.rst

     Schema

         The JSON form of a :term:`serializer`.

-One of the unique design requirements of Teleport is being able to pass serializers over the wire by means of a JSON schema.

 A schema is always a JSON object, it must always have a *type* property.
 All built-in types except for ``array`` and ``struct`` contain no other